Frequently Asked QuestionsJust click on a question for the answers to drop down

 Quality Lessons or Cheap Lessons?

-Penrith Driving School believes we provide the best quality and most informative driving lessons that give you the best value for your money.
+Penrith Driving School provides the best quality and most informative driving lessons that give you the best value for your money.

-This is based on feedback we receive from customers or students that compare our driving lessons to other previous driving lessons purchased from other driving schools.
+This is based on feedback we receive from customers or students that have compared our driving lessons to other previous driving lessons purchased from other driving schools.

 Some driving schools can charge up to $85 per 60-minute lesson others may charge as low as $45 per 60-minute lesson or even less but what are you actually getting?

-We also have to include the government’s 10% GST in our prices which some other driving schools don’t charge.
+Our lesson prices include the federal government’s 10% GST in our prices which some other driving schools don’t charge as they claim not to be meeting the GST threshold.

 Some driving schools only accept cash without providing some form of receipt, another reason they may be cheaper.